antoinebasseto/cbir/README.md

 │   ├── public
 │   │   └── ...
 │   ├── tsconfig.json
-│   └── node_modules # needs to be generated the first time the project is ran, see below │	└── ...
+│   ├── node_modules # You need to generate this
+│	  └── ...
 │
 ├── VAE
 │   ├── main.py